junxit/us-congress-bills-111/metadata.md

 - 2009-09-23 — Ms. Watson moved to suspend the rules and pass the bill, as amended.
 - 2009-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9827)
 - 2009-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9827)
+- 2009-09-24 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.